-FMP Global achieved Best Companies accreditation in June 2019, achieving ‘Ones to Watch’ status.
+IRIS FMP achieved Best Companies accreditation in June 2019, achieving ‘Ones to Watch’ status.
 The ‘Ones to Watch’ accreditation is a special status awarded to organisations where workplace engagement shows promising signs for the future.

 Achieving Ones to Watch accreditation takes a BCI score of at least 600 and reflects organisations with ‘good’ levels of workplace engagement.

 Over the last three years IRIS FMP has achieved a raft of accreditations and awards.
 The company firmly believe powerful engagement with employees has been the key to that success.